Fact Sheet - Rabies

 Once clinical signs appear, rabies is almost always fatal.

-In Canada, bats, foxes, and skunks are the most common transmitters of the disease.
+In Canada, bats, foxes, raccoons and skunks are the animals most commonly diagnosed with rabies.

 Is rabies a risk to human health?

 Yes.
 Worldwide it is estimated that over 70,000 people die annually from rabies.
 However, human rabies deaths are rare in North America.
-Prompt treatment following exposure to or a bite from an animal suspected of having rabies can prevent human illness.
+Prompt treatment following exposure a bite or other exposure from an animal suspected of having rabies can prevent human illness.
 The following actions are recommended:

 - immediately and thoroughly wash the wound or exposed surface with soap and water;